OutSystems/docs-product/src/migration-to-odc/prepare/prep-refactor-o11-apps.md

 ## Next steps

-* Deploy the updated O11 apps to the OA environment
+* Tag and deploy the updated O11 apps to the OA environment

 * Perform acceptance tests for the updated O11 apps in QA